Breadcrumb

 About Tintin Wulia

-Dr Tintin Wulia is a Senior Researcher at HDK-Valand/Academy of Art and Design, a Visiting Research Fellow at LSE Department of International History, and a Principal Investigator for
+Dr Tintin Wulia is a Senior Researcher at HDK-Valand/Academy of Art and Design and a Visiting Research Fellow at LSE Department of International History.
+She is Principal Investigator for Protocols of Killings: 1965, distance, and the ethics of future warfare (Swedish Research Council, 2021-2023) and Things for Politics’ Sake: Aesthetic Objects and Social Change (ERC, THINGSTIGATE, 101041284, 2023-2028).

-Wulia is an artist/researcher and research group leader with twenty-four-year international track record.
+Wulia is an artist/researcher and research group leader with more than two decades of international track record.

 Wulia's research stems out of conceptual and empirical engagement with the complexities of borders.
 She sees the world as an interconnected system – not a borderless world, but a world where entities interface with one another contiguously.
 Her works with video, sound, paintings, drawings, dance, text, installation, performance, public interventions, and quantitative methods mostly aim to tease out and activate these interconnections.
 Hence, they are often processual, interactive, and participatory.
 Wulia joined the University of Gothenburg in 2018, with a Postdoctoral Fellowship in design, crafts and society with a focus on migration, working interdepartmentally with HDK-Valand and the School of Global Studies, at the Centre on Global Migration (2018-2020).